pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Limitations
 -------------------

-We cite several limitations of the current JAX planner:
+We cite several limitations of the current version of JaxPlan:

 * Not all operations have natural differentiable relaxations.
 Currently, the following are not supported:
 	* nested fluents such as ``fluent1(fluent2(?p))``